- 1. Employment contract

 How much holiday are you entitled to?

-If you work for an entire year, January to December, you are entitled to 25 days (five holiday weeks).
+If you work for an entire year, January to December, you are entitled to 25 days (five holiday weeks) of holiday.
 This also applies to part-time employees.
 Employees who start a new position after 30 September are entitled to a holiday of one week for the remaining portion of the holiday year.

 It is important to note that you will not be entitled to a paid holiday.